gvwilson/buildtogether.tech/src/debugging/index.md

 however, are made many times, like invoking methods with the wrong arguments (e.g., passing a string instead of an integer).

-[%b Brown2017 %] also compared [%i "error!misperception of
+[%b Brown2017 %] also compared the mistakes novices actually make[%i "error!misperception of
-frequency" %]the mistakes novices actually make[%/i%] with what their teachers thought they made.
+frequency" %] with what their teachers thought they made.
 They found that, "…educators formed only a weak consensus about which mistakes are most frequent, that their rankings bore only a moderate correspondence to the students in the…data, and that educators' experience had